couchbaselabs/docs-ng/content/couchbase-manual-2.5/cb-cli/cbtransfer_tool.markdown

 --single-node                                                    | Transfer from a single server node in a source cluster.
 This single server node is a source node URL
 --source-vbucket-state=SOURCE\_VBUCKET\_STATE                    | Only transfer from source vbuckets in this state, such as 'active' (default) or 'replica'.
 Must be used with Couchbase cluster as source.
 --destination-vbucket-state=DESTINATION\_VBUCKET\_STATE          | Only transfer to destination vbuckets in this state, such as 'active' (default) or 'replica'.
 Must be used with Couchbase cluster as destination.
 --destination-operation=DESTINATION\_OPERATION                   | Perform this operation on transfer. "set" will override an existing document, 'add' will not override, 'get' will load all keys transferred from a source cluster into the caching layer at the destination.
+By default, the cbtransfer tool will use "set" and override any existing documents.
 `/path/to/filename`                                              | Export a.csv file from the server or import a.csv file to the server.

 The following are extra, specialized command options you use in this form